Tags : Fairs & Festivals

 The Goa Carnival is a legacy of the Portuguese rule and has grown from being a quiet event to a popular, massive scale festival, attracting thousands of tourists from India and abroad.
 One of the most awaited occasions in the state, the carnival has a long history of its origin, stretching back right to the ancient Roman Empire.
-The atmosphere is charged with dances, musical events and the great food, all of which are major crowd pullers.
+The atmosphere is charged with spectacular parades, dances, musical events and the great food, all of which are major crowd pullers.
 Festivities occur in the cities of Panjim, Mapusa, Margao, and Vasco da Gama, with Panjim having it the largest of all

 The epicentre of the Carnival is the capital city of Panjim, although celebrations occur at several places across the state.

 Panjim sees the grandest of these celebrations with heavily decorated carnival floats moving through the roads, accompanied by dancing men and women in bright costumes.
 Mermaid shaped large floats, clowns with large heads, and people moving their bodies to dance numbers on the roads are defining features and common sights to the festival.